bngrossmann/analysis-of-successful-movies/README.md

  Elements of successful movies are analyzed and recommended

 ## Notebook 1
-The notebook [analysis-of-successful-movies-1](analysis-of-successful-movies-1.ipynb) retrieves data from IMDb and reduces the data set for this project to meet the following criteria:
+The [Notebook-1](Notebook-1.ipynb) retrieves data from IMDb and reduces the data set for this project to meet the following criteria:
 * Exclude any movie with missing values for genre or runtime
 * Include only full-length movies (titleType = "movie").
 * Include only fictional movies (not from documentary genre)